 Bankruptcy filing fee waivers are granted or denied based on the discretion of the Judge in your bankruptcy case.
 The bankruptcy Judge looks at the totality of circumstances to determine whether or not to grant the fee waiver.
 The bankruptcy Judge basically looks at your entire financial situation to see if you can afford to pay the filing fee or not.

-If the bankruptcy Judge denies your application for a filing fee waiver, the Judge has two options as follows:
+If the bankruptcy Judge denies your application for a filing fee waiver, the Judge has two options:

 - Make the entire filing fee of $335.00 payable immediately (normally 5 to 10 days from the denial of your fee waiver) or